-The AFC South is a division built up with some strong similarities among the
+The AFC South is a division built up with some strong similarities among the four teams.

 Jacksonville, Tennessee, Indianapolis and Houston all have head coaches who were defensive coordinators before their current positions.
 Jack Del Rio (Jacksonville), Dom Capers (Houston), Jeff Fisher (Tennessee) and Tony Dungy (Indianapolis) all made their reputations on the defensive side of the ball -- it's the only division in the NFL with this occurrence.
 It's also the only division that all four teams have a first-round selection under center as the quarterback.
 Steve McNair (Titans), Peyton Manning (Colts), David Carr (Texans) and Byron Leftwich (Jaguars) all started their careers as top-notch prospects.